Are you finally ready to start your own business? If so, it’s important to make sure you take the right steps.

 Before filing your business, it’s best to ensure that you are not using a name that is too similar to another business.
 If the name you have chosen is too close to another company’s, you run the risk of having your filing rejected or even worse — being sued by another business.

-If you’re filing a business in Montana, you need to run a search of the Secretary of State’s database to make sure that you are not infringing on someone else’s intellectual property.
+If you’re filing a business in Minnesota, you need to run a search of the Secretary of State’s database to make sure that you are not infringing on someone else’s intellectual property.
 It’s a pretty easy process.
 Just visit the Secretary of State’s entity name search and type in the name you are considering using.

 Starting a business can be an exciting process, but it is also a challenge.
 Make sure that you are getting your company started off on the right foot so you can steer clear of any issues.